ess-dmsc/kafka-to-nexus/system-tests/README.md

 ### General Architecture
 The system tests use pytest for the test runner, and use separate fixtures for different configurations of the file-writer.

 Firstly, the system tests attempt to build and tag the latest file-writer image.
 This can take a lot of time especially if something in conan has changed, as it has to reinstall all of the conan packages.

 The Kafka and Zookeeper containers are started with `docker-compose` and persist throughout all of the tests, and when finished will be stopped and removed.

-Each fixture starts the file-writer with an `ini` config file (found in `/config-files`), and in some cases use a JSON command at startup so nothing has to be sent over kafka.
-Some fixtures start the filewriter multiple times and others use the NeXus-streamer image.
+Each fixture starts the file-writer with an `ini` config file (found in `/config-files`), and in some cases use a JSON command at startup so nothing has to be sent over Kafka.
+Some fixtures start the file-writer multiple times and others use the NeXus-streamer image.

-In some tests, command messages in `JSON` form are sent to kafka to change the configuration of the file-writer during testing.
+In some tests, command messages in `JSON` form are sent to Kafka to change the configuration of the file-writer during testing.

-Most tests check the NeXus file created by the file-writer contain the correct static and streamed data however some tests also consume everything from the status topic to assert against.
+Most tests check the NeXus file created by the file-writer contains the correct static and streamed data, however, some tests also consume everything from the status topic to assert against.

-log files are placed in the `logs` folder in `system-tests` providing that the `ini` file is using `--log-file` and the docker-compose file is mounting the `logs` directory.
+Log files are placed in the `logs` folder in `system-tests` providing that the `ini` file is using the `--log-file` flag and the docker-compose file is mounting the `logs` directory.

 ### Creating tests